Writing a Technical Book for Manning

 This page was originally created on and last edited on .

 From 2017 until 2019 I spent a lot of my spare time writing a technical book: HTTP/2 in Action for Manning - a well known publisher of IT books.
-This post details that journey (in intricate detail!), for anyone who has ever considered writing a book themselves or perhaps is in the process of of doing just that already.
+This post details that journey (in intricate detail!), for anyone who has ever considered writing a technology or programming book themselves or perhaps is in the process of of doing just that already.
 There are a few similar posts on the web (see below) but thought I'd add my experience and opinions to the fray - in part to remind myself of this journey in future when a lot of these details have faded into distant, incomplete memories.

 How it all started